TheOtherRolesAU/TheOtherRoles/README.md

 **Version 2.6.1**
 - Fixed a bug where the Sheriff was unable to kill the Arsonist
+- Fixed a bug in the role assignment system

 **Version 2.6.0**
 - **New Role:** [Arsonist](#arsonist)